neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-`Account` - an account object with the following parameters:
+`Account` - an account object with the following properties:

 - `address: string` - address of the connected account
 - `publicKey: string` - public key of the connected account